BalintCsala/VanillaPuddingTart/README.md

 ## How to install

-This shader only works if the resolution of your monitors exceeds or matches 1024x768 in both directions.
+This shader only works if the resolution of your monitor exceeds or matches 1024x768 in both directions.

 1. Press the green `⤓ Code` button and select "Download ZIP"
 2. Extract the content of the ZIP file to your resource pack folder
+3. Install a resource pack (instructions at [Tart Tin](https://github.com/BalintCsala/TartTin))
-3. Start the game and enter into a world
+4. Start the game and enter into a world
-4. Go into video settings and set Graphics to _Fabulous!_
+5. Go into video settings and set Graphics to _Fabulous!_
-5. Go into resource packs and enable the path tracing resource pack.
+6. Go into resource packs and enable the path tracing resource pack.
 Make sure to disable anything else, even if they don't have shaders.

 ## Adept mode